Saint Louis University's Flight School trains students to become skilled pilots as well as strong industry leaders.

-Students enrolled in SLU’s Parks College aviation program are able to fly within weeks of their freshman year, and continuously gather more and more certification throughout each year of the flight science degree program.
+Students enrolled in Saint Louis University's aviation program are able to fly within weeks of their freshman year, and continuously gather more and more certification throughout each year of the flight science degree program.

 FAA Medical Certificate Requirements for Flight Training

-Without a current FAA 2nd-class or 1st-class medical certificate, you will not be allowed to enroll in any flight training course offered by Saint Louis University.
+Without a current FAA second-class or first-class medical certificate, you will not be allowed to enroll in any flight training course offered by Saint Louis University.

 Location and Transportation